miLibris/flask-rest-jsonapi/docs/permission.rst

 .. note::

-    Flask-REST-JSONAPI use a decorator to check permission for each method named has_permission.
-You can provide args and kwargs to this decorators so you can retrieve this args and kwargs in the permission_manager.
-The default usage of the permission system does not provides any args or kwargs to the decorator.
+    Flask-REST-JSONAPI uses a decorator named has_permission to check permission for each method.
+You can provide args and kwargs to this decorator so you can retrieve them in the permission_manager.
+The default usage of the permission system does not provide any args or kwargs to the decorator.

-If permission is denied I recommend to raise exception like that:
+If permission is denied, raising an exception is recommended:

 .. code-block:: python